cleverpessimisticremarks/recording-cfg/README.md

 # requirements
 - [HLAE (with FFMPEG)](https://github.com/advancedfx/advancedfx/releases)

- **use the installer and tick the checkbox that says "reinstall FFMPEG"**
+ **use the installer and tick the checkbox that says "install FFMPEG"**